lumail/lumail/README.md

 * The C++ core is much more consistent.
 * The Lua extension support is much more consistent.
-* The more things that can be pusehd to Lua the better.
+* The more things that can be pushed to Lua the better.
     * To allow customization.
     * To allow flexibility.